even4void/aliquote/content/post/statistics-mu4e.md

 0,46
 ```

-This suggests that my expectations were quite right, and I am currently processing about half of my incoming emails with my iPHone.
+This suggests that my expectations were quite right, and I am currently processing about half of my incoming emails with my iPhone.
 (The above command filters out irrelevant mailing software, like Sparrow or MailMate that I tried once a while.)

 Regarding my reply rate, here is what I got using: